Sandy Denny: Tributes

 Denny's songs have been covered by numerous artists in the years since her death.
 Some of the notable acts to have covered her music include Yo La Tengo, former Marillion frontman Fish, who covered "Solo" on his album Songs from the Mirror, Cat Power, Judy Collins, Nanci Griffith and Nina Simone.
-Kate Bush mentioned Denny in the lyric of "Blow Away (For Bill)", as one of the musicians to greet Bill in Heaven.
-"Blow Away (For Bill)" is the third track on Bush's 1980 album Never for Ever.
+Kate Bush mentioned Denny in the lyric of "Blow Away (For Bill)", as one of the musicians to greet Bill in Heaven and is the third track on Bush's 1980 album Never for Ever.
 In 1984, Clann Eadair released the single "A tribute to Sandy Denny", featuring Phil Lynott on vocals.

 Several radio specials have been produced about Denny's life and music, including BBC Radio 2's The Sandy Denny Story: Who Knows Where the Time Goes.
 In 2007, Denny's song "Who Knows Where the Time Goes?" also received BBC Radio 2's 2007 Folk Award for "Favourite Folk Track of All Time".
 In 2010, she was recognized by NPR in their 50 Great Voices special series.

 In April 2008, a tribute concert was held at The Troubadour in London, to mark the thirtieth anniversary of Denny's death.
 Those taking part included Martin Carthy, Linda Thompson and Joe Boyd.